Documents needed when performing business-related transaction in Thailand

 Your Work Permit expires when your Extension of Stay does.

 You will need to renew your stay in Thailand before you can renew your work permit.
 This can be done in Thailand or in some cases you must leave the country.
 If you cannot obtain your extension inside Thailand, you will have to get a new non-immigrant visa from a Thai Embassy or Consulate abroad as explained above.
 If you have an unexpired multiple-entry visa, all you have to do is go over the border and then return.
-If required to go outside Thailand to obtain a new visa, you will need to provide the Embassy or Consulate with copies of your work permit and new recommendation letter from your company, company registration documents, and financial and tax reports.
+If required to go outside Thailand to obtain a new visa, you will need to provide the Embassy or Consulate with copies of your work permit and a new recommendation letter from your company, company registration documents, and financial and tax reports.
 Siam Legal International with its global presence can assist you in any country with renewing your visa.
 Again, all of this must be done prior to your work permit expiration.

 You are required to report to Immigration Police every 90 days for persons on a long term extension of stay.
-Persons holding a multiple entry visa will simply depart Thailand and renew their extension of stay after each 90 day entry.
+Persons holding a multiple entry visa will simply depart Thailand and renew their extension of stay after each 90-day entry.